go-row/3TAI/readme.md

-# A simple Tic Tac Toe Game
+# 3TAI - A simple Tic Tac Toe Game

 A simple tic tac toe game which consists of a bot created using the Minimax algorithm.
-Play with it for a while and if possible try to beat it).
+Play with it for a while and if possible try to beat it.

-## Things used for the game :
+## The game was built using the following :

  - HTML, JS, CSS.
  - Minimax Algorithm.